matteo-girardi/matteo-girardi.github.io/content/about.md

 ## Other Interests

 When I'm not working, I like to learn new things, especially about programming and computer engineering.
 I often find myself reading programming books.
-I also like to tinker with arduino and raspberry pi for time to time.
+I also like to tinker with arduino and raspberry pi from time to time.
 I love to read books, especially science fiction: Dune is by far my favorite one!

 I have been playing the guitar since I was 13, and music has played a big role in my life.